It must have been a weekend for exploring hidden spots. We’d explored Secret Cove the day before and then on Sunday I set off to explore Eden Garden.

 A cafe right in the middle of it all…

 It’s a sensational place and at only $10 per person (which goes back in to the upkeep of this not for profit garden) it is great value and I’ll definitely be going back each season to see how it changes.
+As I found out later as a dog owner this amazing spot is also dog friendly so is a great place to head for a dog walk.

 You can find out more here